Apostle01/I-Three01/README.md

 https://github.com/Apostle01/I-Three.git: This is a previous work that has a lot of commits but had to create a new repository (Milestone01) due to technical issues. https://github.com/Apostle01/Milestone01.git https://apostle01.github.io/Milestone01/
-# Milestone01
+Milestone01

-My Milestone 1 Project
+My Milestone 1 Project.
-This is a website of a Dreadlocks saloon called I-Three.
+This is a website for a Dreadlocks salon called I-Three.
- We specialise in dreadlocks and natural hair care.
-Visitor have the opportunity to book.
+We specialize in dreadlocks and natural hair care.
+Visitors have the opportunity to book appointments online.

+View Milestone01 on GitHub Pages

  ![Milestone01.
 Screenshots of website](assets/img/am-i-responsive.png)